DM2097/BuildIt/README.md

 4. Point the App to the image and a workstation will be created.
 5. Make a structure by adding or removing blocks.
 6. There are 3 block materials to choose from(bricks, concrete and wood).

+Unity project is also there in this repository.